Nov 01, 2016

 Here’s a short list of the fantastic bites we found while driving through the very center of the state.

-Steamer Seafood, 801 State St, Bowling Green, 270-783-2637.
-Founded in Hilton Head, S.C., a pair of Bowling Green natives brought this fresh seafood restaurant to Kentucky and set it inside an impressive space featuring a massive metal fish skeleton hanging from the ceiling.
+Steamer Seafood, 801 State St., Bowling Green, 270-783-2637.
+Founded in Hilton Head, S.C., a Bowling Green native brought this fresh seafood restaurant to Kentucky and set it inside an impressive space featuring a massive metal fish skeleton hanging from the ceiling.
 But if you’re at the raw bar—and you should be—you’ll be more interested in the fresh oysters shucked to order.
 There’s cooked seafood here, such as Frogmore stew and blackened scallops if you like it hot.

 White Squirrel Brewery, 871 Broadway Ave., Bowling Green, 270-904-1573.
 There’s no pun intended when we write that the city is all abuzz over its first craft brewery.
 But the dinner menu here is equally strong and worth pursuing on its own.
-The nut brown braised pork sliders are topped with savory kimchee, and chili-rubbed smoked brisket tacos.
+The nut brown braised pork sliders are topped with savory kimchee, and chili-rubbed smoked brisket tacos are served with blue corn tortillas, chimichurri, and jalapeño mayo.
 And how do you go wrong with those?

 The Dixie Café, 208 S. Main St., Corbin, 606-523-6270.
 It’s hard not to love a place where the décor shouts 1970s and Lover Boy and Marvin Gaye tunes play over the sound system.
 Breakfast is straightforward, but delicious, and the griddle-cooked, white bread French toast, showered with confectioner’s sugar, is about as good as breakfast gets.